KristofColpaert/ProjectGroeneStraat/WordpressCore/Loop.md

 PHP functions used in your WordPress theme templates to display Loop content are called template tags.
 These tags are used to display specific pieces of data about your website and content.
 This allows you to customize how and where content is displayed on your website.

-The most commonly usd templates are:
+The most commonly used templates are:

 * the_permalink(): displays the URL of the post.
 * the_title(): displays the title of the post.
 * the_ID(): displays the unique ID of the post.